 Want to try your hand at Brush Lettering?
 This beginner’s guide covers everything you need to know, from the must-have supplies to the foundational strokes.
 Start creating stunning lettering today!

-Brush Lettering with Brush Pens is super satisfying once you get the hang of it.
+Brush Lettering is basically learning how to write with a Brush Pen.
+It is super satisfying once you get the hang of it.
 Today’s post is geared towards beginners with videos showing everything you need to know.
 I am mainly using Tombow Dual Brush Pens in this post, but these principles are applicable to any Brush pen you might have.

 Ready?
 Let’s start with the basics.

 Affiliate links have been used at no extra cost to the reader.
 You can read my full disclosure here.

 WHAT IS BRUSH LETTERING?

 Brush lettering is creating thick and thin lines by applying pressure to pen tip a create these dramatic letters on paper.